It feels strange to say it, but here goes: Today is my last day writing about video games.

 Kris Graft!
 That beautiful man.
 That man who molded me, made my words not shit anymore, and trusted me to look after the Gama fort while America was sleeping.
 The worst thing about leaving Gamasutra is knowing that I’m not going to get to talk to Kris every day.
 I made proper friends in this job, and I’m pretty torn up about leaving them behind.

 Working alongside Leigh Alexander and knowing my words would never be as good as hers was exactly what I needed, because it always forced me to push myself – I can’t thank her enough for that.
+Christian Nutt always kept me on my toes and challenged what I thought was good work, only to discover that I still had plenty to learn.
 I only worked with Alex Wawro for a year, but Christ, I think he might be the nicest man in video games.
 I hope the coming years are amazing for each and every person I worked with.

 OK I’m done now.
 Sorry that was a bit long, I probably could have written loads more, but I will curb myself.
 I will leave you with links to some of my favourite work over the years.
 Looking forward to talking about my new stuff on Monday!